jojokarlin/Git_DRI_Jan_2017/gitinit.md

 [<<< Previous](gitconfig.md) | [Next >>>](github.md)

-# Initialize Git
+# Initialize a Repository

-Using `cd`, navigate inside the folder 'GitPractice.'
+Using `cd`, navigate to the `git` folder inside `projects`.
+From your home direcotry, type:

-Type `git init` and hit enter.
+	cd Desktop/projects/git

-This initializes the Git repository so it knows to pay attention to this folder.
+Now we're going to initialize our repository, which means telling Git to pay attention to it:

+	git init

-You should see something like `Initialized empty Git repository in /Users/gcdri/Desktop/GitPractice/.git/`
+You should see output like this:

+	Initialized empty Git repository in /home/patrick/projects/lalala/.git/

-### Create a file in your folder.
+### Creating a Syllabus in Markdown

-We are going to make our own cheatsheet as a plain text markdown file.
+We are going to make our own syllabus as a plain text markdown file.

-Make sure you've navigated inside your GitPractice folder.
-Use `cd` or `cd ..` as needed.

-Type `touch mysyllabus.md` The '.md' extension means "markdown."
-You can use `touch` to create other types of files too: `touch [name].[extension]`.
+Let's use our text editor, nano, to create and edit a syllabus file in the folder.
+Type:

+	nano syllabus.md

+The `.md` extension means "markdown."
+XXX<symty edit> XXX

  ### Start your file.

 Open your mysyllabus.md in your text editor.
 We have been using Sublime.